 SANE-Ps are board certified through the International Association of Forensic Nurses

-Stroke Certified Registered Nurses (SCRNs) are RNs who have gone through specialized education and training so that they are able to adequately provide specialist clinical assessment to. potential stroke thrombolysis patients and those who have suffered from acute strokes.
+Stroke Certified Registered Nurses (SCRNs) are RNs who have gone through specialized education and training so that they are able to adequately provide a specialist clinical assessment to potential stroke thrombolysis patients and those who have suffered from acute strokes.